Language

 Calculate & Read Results

 Click Calculate or press Enter.
-The result is shown in binary, octal, decimal, and hexadecimal at once, each with a one-click copy button.
+The result appears in binary, octal, decimal, and hexadecimal at once, each with a one-click copy button.

-Quick start: Tap a Try examples chip to load a ready-made hex expression, then change the operands to see how the answer shifts across all four bases.
+Quick start: Tap an example chip to load a ready-made hex expression, then change the operands to see how the answer shifts across all four bases.

 Features